Social Housing and Homelessness Services

 Affordable Housingprovides a safe, secure accommodation option that meets the needs of low-to-moderate income households.
 Affordable Housing rent payable ranges from a proportion of income, up to 75% of the market rent for the property.
 The purpose of affordable housing is to ensure that housing is available to those who are on low to moderate incomes, including those whose income exceeds the eligibility level for public housing or housing based on 25% of income.
 Affordable Housing may consist of shared or individual accommodation in group houses; an apartment complex; a townhouse; or stand-alone housing.
 These accommodation options are located across Canberra.

 The ACT Government funds and oversees a range of services for people who are homeless, including supported accommodation, outreach and drop-in services.
 In order to ensure that the level of homelessness is reduced and effective services are in place, the ACT Government and homelessness sector continually review and improve upon existing services.
 Some of these services include:

 OneLink is the central information/access point for human services for the ACT including homelessness, disability and family support services.
-OneLink replaced First point and the Child Youth and Family Gateway on 1 July 2016 and is operated by Woden Community Service in partnership with Belconnen Community Service.
+OneLink replaced First point and the Child Youth and Family Gateway on 1 July 2016 and is operated by Woden Community Service.

 People who are homeless or who require information or access to human services can call 1800 176 468 free of charge. people are also welcome to drop in and meet with OneLink staff, located at Housing ACT, corner of Emu Bank and Benjamin Way Belconnen.